einbahnstrasse/Goldford-FictionOfTimeDestroyed-patch/README.md

 ## _The Fiction of Time Destroyed_ — Performance Patch

+for alto flute, bass clarinet, cello, and electronics

 Composed by Louis Goldford (2015)
 Version for MaxMSP designed by Louis Goldford (2015)